zbrydon/aws-lambda-nodejs-unplugin/docs/advanced.md

 Commands run synchronously through the platform default shell (`cmd.exe` on Windows, `/bin/sh` on POSIX) with the project root as the working directory.
 A non-zero exit throws a `ValidationError`.
 A spawn error (e.g. `ENOENT`) also throws.

-> **Security note:** bundler config files are imported and command hooks are executed with the full privileges of the synth environment (typically CI, with cloud credentials).
+> **Security note:** bundler config files are imported and command hooks are executed with the full privileges of the synth environment (typically CI, with cloud credentials), and every spawned subprocess (bundler bridge, package-manager install, command hook) inherits the full `process.env`.
 Treat both as trusted code.
-Use the `timeout` bundling option to bound how long any subprocess may run.
+Use the `timeout` bundling option to bound how long any subprocess may run, and prefer `ignoreScripts: true` for untrusted dependency trees.
+See [Security / trust model](../README.md#security--trust-model) for the full picture.

 ---